 After surgery, an adjuvant therapy is delivered to destroy remaining cancer cells.
 For HER2+/HR+ breast cancer patients, the targeted therapy is a trastuzumab-based therapy.
-When adding NERLYNX after trastuzumabbased therapy, it is considered as an extended adjuvant therapy.
+When adding NERLYNX® after trastuzumabbased therapy, it is considered as an extended adjuvant therapy.
 The goal of an extended adjuvant therapy is to reduce risk of recurrence.

-- HER2-overexpressed/amplified

-- Hormone receptor positive

-- And who completed adjuvant trastuzumab-based therapy less than one year ago.
+- -O NERLYNX® is indicated for the extended adjuvant treatment of adult patients with early-stage breast cancer - HER2-overexpressed/amplified - Hormone receptor positive - And who completed adjuvant trastuzumab-based therapy less than one year ago.